Robo advisor vs. financial advisor: Which is the best fit for you?

 Anyone can choose to use a robo advisor, but they may have more appeal to the hands-off or even beginner investor due to the low fees, easy-to-use technology, low entry point and ease of use.

-Financial advisors provide wealth management services for clients.
+Financial advisors, sometimes called wealth advisors, provide wealth management services for clients.
 A financial advisor typically offers general personal finance guidance, executes trades for clients and helps clients map out goals and planning.
 Financial advisors often have credentials that signal their expertise, including certified financial planner (CFP), chartered financial analyst (CFA) or personal financial specialist (PFS).

-Financial advisors or wealth advisors can offer numerous benefits, including the following:
+Financial advisors can offer numerous benefits, including the following:

 They can help you minimize taxes.
 A financial advisor can help you build an investment strategy that may reduce your tax burden.